 Holiday Tea Service

 Indulge in all the delicate little finger sandwiches, tiered plates of sweets, and steaming pots of tea you’ve dreamt about:

-Boulder Dushanbe Teahouse – An elegant afternoon tea is available daily, by reservation.
-English-style white linens accompany all the tea time accoutrements.
+Boulder Dushanbe Teahouse – An elegant afternoon tea is available by reservation.
+English-style white linens accompany all the tea time accouterments.

 Ask any local, and chances are good that their Thanksgiving, Christmas Day and New Year’s Days start with a refreshing winter hike.
 Try it and see what it’s like!
 There’s no better feeling than enjoying the crisp air on the trails in the morning and later sitting down to dinner knowing you’ve earned a feast.
 Each year, there's a guided hike, led by a City of Boulder naturalist, on Christmas Day.
 Many of Colorado’s State Parks host free, guided First Day Hikes on Jan.
 1, too.